DOH-JDJ0303/vaper-docs/docs/v2.0/pages/usage/inputs.md

 > Learn more about sourmash databases [here](https://sourmash.readthedocs.io/en/latest/databases-md/).

+---

 # Reference Selection
 ## `--ref_set`
-Path to a compressed reference set in JSON lines format (`gz` compressed) or CSV format.
+Path to a compressed reference set in JSON lines format or CSV format.

-- Options: Path to a `.jsonl.gz` or `.csv`
+- Options: Path to a `.jsonl` or `.csv`
 - Default: `${projectDir}/assets/reference_sets/EPITOME_*.jsonl.gz`

 > Learn more about reference sets [here](overview.html#reference-sets).

 ## `--ref_file`
-Path(s) to a `gz` compressed reference files.
+Path(s) to reference files in FASTA format.
 References supplied this way will be used to create assemblies for **all** samples.

-- Options: Path to one or more `gz` compressed FASTA file.
+- Options: Path to one or more FASTA file.
 - Default: `null`

 > You must use quotes when supplying multiple paths (e.g., `--ref_file "references/*.fa.gz"`), otherwise Nextflow will only recognize the first path as input.